 When you first attach an external display you may find that the desktop does not occupy the full screen area.
-Use either the display's auto adjust/configure controls, or the Intel(R) G&M control panel to configure the full screen display.
+Use either the display's auto adjust/configure controls, or the Intel(R) HD Graphics Control Panel to configure the full screen display.